 A senior psychologist at Menninger and an assistant professor in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine, Dr. Bombel's special expertise is in psychoanalytic psychotherapy, psychodynamic group consultation, personality assessment and clinical supervision.

-Dr. Bombel earned his doctorate degree in clinical psychology from the University of Toledo, his master's degrees in education from Washington State University and in psychology from the University of Toledo, and his undergraduate degree in applied psychology and developmental psychology from Eastern Washington University.
+Dr. Bombel earned his doctorate degree in clinical psychology from the University of Toledo, his master's degrees in education from Washington State University and in psychology from the University of Toledo, and his undergraduate degrees in applied psychology and developmental psychology from Eastern Washington University.
 He completed his post-doctoral fellowship and psychoanalytic training at the Austen Riggs Center in Stockbridge, Mass., and his post-master's internship at the University of Texas Health Science Center at San Antonio.